How Repetitive Compulsion Can Affect Your Relationship

 Relationship Obsessive-Compulsive Disorder

 When it comes to relationships, there is a special type of obsessive-compulsive disorder called relationship obsessive-compulsive disorder or ROCD.
-Those suffering from this type of repetition compulsion will constantly doubt their relationship and believe that their relationship is doomed.
-The individual with this condition will most often have other related illnesses such as an attachment disorder, anxiety disorders, or depression.
-However, these symptoms are usually a side effect of obsessive-compulsive disorder and can be treated with therapy and/or medication.
-In fact, there are licensed therapists and counselors at ReGain.us who can help you online without an appointment.
+Those with this type of repetition compulsion might constantly doubt their relationship and maybe even believe that their relationship is doomed.
+The individual with this condition may have other related illnesses such as an attachment disorder, anxiety disorders, or depression.
+However, these symptoms are usually a side effect of obsessive-compulsive disorder and can be treated.
+In fact, there are licensed therapists and counselors at Regain who can help you online without an appointment.

 How Repetition Compulsion Affects Your Relationships

-Those who suffer from repetitive compulsion in relationships will either return to the same bad relationship repeatedly or gravitate toward those partners with the same or similar issues.
-Because our unconscious sees trauma as normal, you will not even realize that you are dooming yourself to failed relationships over and over again.
-The cycle continues because that is what you are used to, and you unconsciously believe that it is normal.
+Those who have repetitive compulsion in relationships might either return to the same bad relationship repeatedly or gravitate toward those partners with the same or similar issues.
+Because our unconscious sees trauma as normal, you might not even realize that you are harming yourself relationships with the same problems.
+The cycle can continue because that might be what you are used to, and you may unconsciously believe that it is normal.
 This may be due to an incident that happened when you were young.

 Reliving What We Already Know